cstuartroe/sauna/templates/README.md

 Its core function is as a converb, to convey simultaneous or sequential action by the same subject:

 ```
-yuruti   tiuruoni yatosen
 sing-CNJ home-ALL go-PST-S1S
-"I sang as I went home."
+I sang as I went home.
 ```

 ```
-nappat    vette    tiuru    tatasen
 stone-PAR take-CNJ home-NOM build-PST-S1S
-"I got some rocks and built a house."
+I got some rocks and built a house.
 ```

-As an extension of this, it is used with *na* "be" to convey a progressive aspect:
+As an extension of this, it is used with `be` "be" to convey a progressive aspect:

 ```
-etate   naron
 eat-CNJ be-NPT-S1S
-"I'm eating."
+I'm eating.
 ```

 #### Nominalization